ElektraInitiative/PermaplanT/doc/usecases/measuring_distance.md

   - There is an error in the app's distance measurement function and the displayed distance would not be accurate.
     In this case, the app displays an error message and allows the user to try again.
 - **Postcondition:**
-  The user has measured the distance between elements in their landscape plan as desired.
+  No change on the elements of the map.
 - **Non-functional Constraints:**
   - The app must accurately measure the distance between elements in the selected unit.